mirage335/PanelBoard/README.md

 Configure an "_fsClient" installation (part of webClient) with file associations using "_panel_place_app" .

-Placement of file manager may be done through "_panel_place_app" or retroactively through "_panel_files" .
+Placement of file manager may be done through "_panel_place_app" .

 Conditions for window placement/switching.
 * Current desktop must be enumerated in function '_panel_place_sidebar_id_rules_determine_fileDriven'.
 Default any desktop.